 This one is for those history buffs out there.
 Whereas Dan Carlin’s Hardcore History tries to connect the past and present in new ways, this show is simply a weekly history lesson for interesting topics that…may not have been covered in your history classes.
 This is just a fun show with no real practical use whatsoever, beyond expanding your brain’s treasury of knowledge.
 Recent shows have featured how historical fiction comes to life, the modern Olympic games, and the New Orleans race riots of the early 20th century.

-Despite the name, this podcast isn’t just about helping you become more charming.
 Host Jordan Harbinger takes a deep dive in each episode into some lifestyle topic related to all different areas of personal development.
 You’ll learn top strategies to improve your career, confidence, and love-life from experts like life and business-hackers Tim Ferriss, Ramit Sethi, Noah Kagan, Seth Godin, Simon Sinek, Olivia Fox, and more.
 It’s a great listen that’s bound to not only interest you, but also give you concrete strategies to make your life better today.

 A couple hundred episodes in, this show has largely flown under the radar until recently.
 It’s hard to describe what it’s really about, other than the largely invisible factors of technology, design, architecture, infrastructure, etc. that impact the world we occupy and live in.
 The storytelling is marvelous, which makes every episode interesting, even if you think you don’t much care for the topics of design or architecture.
 Recent episode topics include the creation of land out of the sea using sand and other materials, rethinking America’s transportation infrastructure, and how everything we interact with on a daily basis is made for the “average” person.
 It’s stuff you’d never think of, but is truly fascinating.